Abu Ishaq of Kazerun: Influence of Kazeruniyeh sufism in China

 In the 8th century AH, the presence of Muslim merchants, including merchants of Kazerun, increased in the city of Guangzhou in China, and their financial power and cultural influence made them gain power in this country.

 One of these influential people was Burhan al-Din of Kazerun, a Sufi and the head of the Kazeruniyeh sufi lodge in China.
 He also received the offerings of merchants and sailors and sent them to the central sufi lodge in Kazerun city.

 In his travelogue, Ibn Battuta mentions Sheykh Burhan al-Din of Kazerun as one of the great sufis living in Guangzhou.

 In his travelogue, Ibn Battuta has also mentioned that Sheykh Abū Ishaq of Kazerun has a high position in the eyes of the people of India and China, and ships coming from India or China pay thousands of dinars as offerings to the representatives of Sheykh Abū Ishaq to protect them from calamities.

 Influence of Kazeruniyeh sufism in Anatolia

+According to tradition, Sheykh Abū Ishaq sent his disciples into Anatolia to fight the Christians, although there is no contemporary evidence for the presence of his sect there until the 14th century.
+Nevertheless, his teachings became influential amongst Turkomans as a spiritual foundation for their ghazi mentality and their militant jihad.

-Sheykh Abū Ishaq had many fans and disciples in the Ottoman Empire, so that there is a neighborhood named Abū Ishaq in the city of Bursa, the first capital of the Ottoman Empire.
+He had many fans and disciples in the Ottoman Empire, so that there is a neighborhood named Abū Ishaq in the city of Bursa, the empire's first capital.
 The name of this neighborhood is due to the presence of a mosque and a symbolic tomb of Sheykh Abū Ishaq of Kazerun.
 In the year 802 AH, Sultan Bayezid Osmani built the symbolic tomb of Sheykh Abū Ishaq for the followers of the Kazeruniyeh sufism, which was known as Ishaqiyeh in that region.
 In later periods, Sultan Mehmed the Conqueror rebuilt it.
 This building is still standing and is kept as one of the cultural heritage of Turkey.